ctphoenix/Python-Course-Material/chapter10.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:dbcd7e671f
 ## Exercise 3

-Finally, let's take a look at the relationship between predicted and true revenue.
-In this exercise, we will visualize the quality of the model fits.
+In this exercise, we will compute the cross-validated performance for the linear and random forest regression models.

 *** =instructions
+- In turn, call `cross_val_score` using `linear_regression` and `forest regression` as models.
+Store the output as `linear_regression_scores` and `forest_regression_scores`, respectively.
+    - Set the parameters `cv = 10` to use 10 folds for cross-validation and `scoring = correlation` to use our correlation function defined in the previous exercise.
--  Plot the revenue for each movie against the fits of the linear regression and random forest regression models.
+- Plotting code has been provided to compare the performance of the two models.
+Use `plt.show()` to Plot the revenue for each movie against the fits of the linear regression and random forest regression models.
     -  Consider: which of the two models exhibits a better fit?

 *** =hint
-- No hint for this one: don't overthink it!
+- To determine the necessary arguments for `cross_val_score`, use `help()`.

 *** =pre_exercise_code
 ```{python}